alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 You may think that with a budget of around €20 per person you can do much better than we did.
 Think again.
-Providing catering for 600 people is a completely different problem than for 6.
+Providing catering for 600 people is a completely different problem than for 6, or for 60.
 There's three meals a day,
 coffee and tea.
 You have to set up tables and possibly hire patio furniture.